 - Premiere peaks at new products or services

 [Related: How to Collect Helpful Member Feedback]

-Finally, member appreciation might be the most important factor in membership renewal.
+Finally, member appreciation might be the most important factor in strong membership renewal plans.
 People want to know that their time, thoughts, and money are not going unnoticed.
 Making members feel appreciated will keep them coming back, and help hold you in high regard as an association who cares.